Best Blue Light Glasses for Kids: Top 5 Tested & Reviewed

 Cons

 At $9.99 for three pairs, you can afford to lose one in the minivan and another under the couch.
-Designed for ages 3 to 9, these give you instant backup options when your kid misplaces their favorite color.
+Built for ages 3 to 9, these give you instant backup options when your kid misplaces their favorite color.
 Priced exactly at $9.99 for a convenient three-pack, these glasses fit both boys and girls within the 3 to 9 age range.
-They utilize standard non-prescription blue light blocking protective lenses.
+They feature standard non-prescription blue light blocking protective lenses.

 During our six-week testing period, we found they actually stay on a four-year-old’s face without constantly sliding down their nose, thanks to a lightweight 14-gram build.
 The major flaw is that the lenses smudge immediately.
 Within ten minutes of iPad use, you will be wiping off fingerprint grease.
 We measured a 40% reduction in blue light transmission, which is lower than premium pairs but sufficient for brief afternoon screen sessions.
 The hinges are rigid, so they will snap if stepped on directly on hardwood floors.